bdekoz/mozilla-perf-analysis-x/README.md

 **BUILDING**

-Set the environmental variable MOZTELEMETRYX to the location of the source directory.
+Set the environmental variable MOZPERFAX to the location of the source directory.

 Main executables are built from sources in the src directory, by running `scripts/compile.sh` like so